yehia67/documentation/wallets/0.1/trinity/references/faq.md

 While the [Coordinator](root://getting-started/0.1/network/the-coordinator.md) is paused, no one can transfer their IOTA tokens on the Mainnet.

-We recommend reading [this guide](../how-to-guides/protect-trinity-account.md) if you want to transfer your IOTA tokens to a new seed before the Coordinator is restarted.
+We recommend reading [this guide](../how-to-guides/protect-trinity-account.md) if you want to migrate your IOTA tokens to a new seed before the Coordinator is restarted.

 ## Is it safe to share my addresses with others?